quii/go-specs-greet/README.md

 ## Enough talk, time to code

-Unlike other chapters, you'll need Docker installed.
+Unlike other chapters, you'll need [Docker](https://www.docker.com) installed because we'll be running our applications in containers.

-Create a new project

-`go mod init github.com/quii/go-specs-greet` (you can put whatever you like here but if you change the path you will need to change all internal imports to match)
+Create a new project with `go mod init github.com/quii/go-specs-greet` (you can put whatever you like here but if you change the path you will need to change all internal imports to match)

-Make a folder `specifications` to hold our specification, and add a file `greet.go`
+Make a folder `specifications` to hold our specifications, and add a file `greet.go`

 ```go
 package specifications